vpymerel/GND/README.md

 - Traits.Rmd: to build coevol traits file;
 - Run.md: to calculte dN/dS of concatenates;
 - Traces.md: to check convergence;
+- Analyses.md: a bit of formatting code, then plot code.

+### mapNH - coevol correlation

 ## Supplementary